 Simple Low Sugar Sponge Cake with Plum Topping

-I bought one too many plums a week ago so I made some plum slices in syrup by cooking them in some water and brown sugar.
-Was going to eat them with plain yoghurt but that's the product of 4 whole plums, and I do want to finish the eggs whilst they are still fresh so my experimental virus got active again.
+I bought one too many plums a week ago so I made some sweetened plum slices in syrup by simmering them in some water and brown sugar.
+I was going to eat them with plain yoghurt but... that's the product of 4 whole plums, and I do want to finish the eggs whilst they are still fresh, so my experimental bugs got active again.
 Surely, if I were to use a basic sponge cake recipe (the only one I can remember easily) and mix in the sweetened plum, it should turn out... fine?

 Hell yeah, why not, won't hurt trying.

 100g brown sugar (normal amount is 200g but the plum is sweetened and I don't like too sweet a cake)

 200g plain flour (I don't keep self-raising flour in the house)

 Sweetened plum slices, syrup drained (just enough to cover the top)